timdeschryver/blog/_drafts/file-uploads-with-ngrx.md

 Let's start by creating a brand-new `Component`.
 This component will consist of the following elements:

 * An `input` element for the user to interact with to upload a file
-* A progress bar to connected to the `UploadFileStoreSelectors.selectUploadFileProgress` selector for real-time progress
+* A progress percentage to connected to the `UploadFileStoreSelectors.selectUploadFileProgress` selector for real-time progress
 * A cancel button to dispatch the `UploadFileStoreActions.UploadCancelRequest()` action
 * A upload button to dispatch the `UploadFileStoreActions.UploadRequest()` action
 * A reset button to dispatch the `UploadFileStoreActions.UploadResetRequest()` action and allow for a new file upload